 Words by Amy

-We’ve been together almost 13 years now.
+We’ve been together almost thirteen years now.
 We met while I was backpacking around Europe in 2006.
 We were set up on a blind date by a mutual friend, Jean, who I had met while in London.
-We hit it off immediately and there was an instant spark between the two of us, despite the fact I spoke very little French and Virginie spoke very little English – the Lonely Planet language guide was our most constant companion during these early days.
+Instantly we hit it off, and there was an immediate spark between the two of us.
+Despite the fact, I spoke very little French, and Virginie spoke very little English.
+The Lonely Planet language guide was our most constant companion during these early days.

-We spent the first 18 months of our relationship crossing the globe to snatch time with each other, and I even took a working holiday visa in France to be able to live and work there for a year and test the waters.
-Amy learned to speak French, studying intensive language courses and at the end of that year, with no great prospects of work in France we decided to move to Australia together at the beginning of 2009, Amy sponsoring Virginie on a partner Visa.
+We spent the first eighteen months of our relationship crossing the globe to snatch time with each other.
+And I even took a working holiday visa in France to live and work there for a year and test the waters.
+Amy learned to speak French, studying intensive language courses.
+At the end of that year, with no great prospects of work in France, we decided to move to Australia together at the beginning of 2009.
+Amy sponsoring Virginie on a partner Visa.
 Virginie has since become an Australian citizen, and we bought a gorgeous house three years ago that we share with two fat cats.

-After marriage equality laws passed in France back in 2013, we were discussing the law changes while getting ready for work one morning.
-I was drying off after a shower and Virginie was brushing her teeth and said through a mouth full of foam, “we should get married, what do you think?”
+After marriage equality laws passed in France back in 2013, we discussed the law changes while getting ready for work one morning.
+I was drying off after a shower, and Virginie was brushing her teeth and said through a mouth full of foam, “we should get married, what do you think?”
 Such a romantic!!

 We were engaged for five years before we decided to get married.

 We wanted to marry much earlier on in France; however, family issues and restrictive paperwork requirements prevented us from getting married in France, so we decided to wait until marriage equality laws passed in Australia.